Moving Research Innovations into the Marketplace

 Online Application System

 The Alliance Research Program uses a web-based application process called Research Management System (RMS) for processing research applications and project reporting.

 You must be a registered user in RMS before you can prepare an application.
 You do not need to register again if you have previously used RMS or submitted a letter of intent (LOI) or full proposal to an OMAFRA-U of G program.

 - Have an RMS account?
 Access the login page for RMS to start an application.

 - Need an RMS account?
 Visit our RMS registration page to get a user name and password.

 OR-5 Form Required

 All applicants must submit a completed OR-5 form at the time of application.
-The completed form must be attached to your application in RMS.
-OR-5 form templates and instructions can be found on the Office of Research website.
+The completed form must be signed by the Chair of your Department and the Dean of your College and be attached to your application in RMS.
+OR-5 templates and instructions can be found on the Office of Research website.